 For Children and Adolescents with Asperger Syndrome and Social-Communication Problems

-Whether it's learning how long one can look at somebody; how to shift topics, despite one's desire to stick with that all-consuming special interest; how to say no to peer pressure; or dealing with sensitive topics – everything you need is in this autism spectrum guide and more.
-In this comprehensive and user-friendly book, the author translates years of experience working with students with Asperger's syndrome and social-communication difficulties.
-After brief introductory chapters on skills to target, instructional strategies, behavior management, promoting generalization, etc., as well as a special chapter by Brenda Smith Myles, PhD, on relevant characteristics of autism spectrum disorders, the reader is presented with the essence of this must-have resource.
+Whether it's learning how long one can look at somebody; how to shift topics despite one's desire to stick with that all-consuming special interest; how to say no to peer pressure; or dealing with sensitive topics, everything you need and more is in this social skills curriculum.
+In this comprehensive and user-friendly book, the author translates years of experience working with students with autism and social-communication difficulties.
+After brief introductory chapters on skills to target, instructional strategies, behavior management, promoting generalization, etc., as well as a special chapter by Brenda Smith Myles, PhD, on relevant characteristics of autism spectrum disorder, the reader is presented with the essence of this must-have resource.
 Throughout this text, you'll discover 70 of the skills that most commonly cause difficulty for individuals with autism spectrum disorders and social-communication problems.

 The presentation of each skill consists of a reproducible skill handout, as well as activity sheets listing ways teachers and parents can demonstrate, practice, and reinforce the skill in the classroom and at home.
 A concluding chapter on promoting peer acceptance offers sensitivity training programs for both students of various age groups and school staff, making this a complete social skills training package for students of all ages.